kumaranvaheesan/AirportsApp/README.md

 # AirportsApp
 Notes:

- This project uses Cocoapods for managing third party libraries such as Alamofire.
+ This project uses Cocoapods for managing third party libraries such as Alamofire, ObjectMapper.

  Master Screen displays all the airport names and country fetched from given URL